 A view of the arrow slots located at the back of the Bishops Palace.

 View more photos on our facebook page.

 Getting to the Bishop’s palace is very easy as Raphoe town is very small; it’s literally one street away from the main town centre and very hard to miss.
 A local man told us the public is not allowed into the grounds but did describe how we could find a small path through the woods that leads up into the palace.

 As we came through the small woods we were amazed at how big this dwelling was.
 I can actually understand how it was labelled as a palace and a castle.
-It’s as big as palace but yet designed like a castle built on a steep hill and with 4 corner towers giving it a great defensive against any attackers.
+It’s as big as a palace but yet designed like a castle built on a steep hill and with 4 corner towers giving it a great defence against any attackers.

-Unfortunately there isn’t much left of the Bishop’s palace except for its main outer walls although you can make out certain rooms such as the main kitchen with its very large very fireplace and was what was once the grand staircase.
+Unfortunately, there isn’t much left of the Bishop’s palace except for its main outer walls although you can make out certain rooms such as the main kitchen with its very large very fireplace and was what was once the grand staircase.